-Growing up in a multiracial family and living in New Jersey and then California, I thought a lot about which social categories I and other people belonged to.
+Growing up in a multiracial Japanese American family and living in New Jersey and then California, I thought a lot about which social categories I and other people belonged to.
 When I went to UC Irvine for college, I connected with many other multiracial people about our similar experiences.
-At UC Irvine I majored in Biological Sciences, initially hoping to go to medical school.
+At UC Irvine I majored in Biological Sciences initially hoping to go to medical school.
 But after joining a psychology lab to fill a requirement, I found that I loved psychological research and that it connected to many of the questions I had as a kid.
 I then completed my PhD in Developmental Psychology at the University of Pittsburgh.

 One of the best parts of pursuing a research career is talking about science with my sister, Haley Amemiya, who continues to amaze me with her commitment to making STEM a more welcoming place.
 I also have been lucky to have Bima Hasjim as my partner, who is a general surgery resident at UC Irvine.